kidproquo/hoopi-pi-ng/README.md

 sudo apt install --no-install-recommends ./hoopi-pi_1.0.0-XX_arm64_cortex-aXX.deb
 ```

 Builds are available for the Raspberry Pi 4 (_cortex-a72.deb) and the 3b+ (_cortex-a53.deb).
 The Cortex A72 build should work on the RPi 5.
-Please post a screenshot of the system performance dialog if you run it on hardware other than the RPi 4 or 3b+.
-Refer to [BUILD.md](BUILD.md) if you want to build a custom version for your device and please share the `deb` package, alongwith the performance screenshot.
+Please post a screenshot of the system performance dialog if you run it on hardware other than the RPi 4 or 3b+, in the [discussions](https://github.com/kidproquo/hoopi-pi-ng/discussions) page.
+Refer to [BUILD.md](BUILD.md) if you want to build a custom version for your device and please share the `deb` package, alongwith the performance screenshot in the [discussions](https://github.com/kidproquo/hoopi-pi-ng/discussions) page.
 I would love to see this running on as many ARM devices as possible :-).

 Note: I was unable to build the optimized version (`-DBUILD_STATIC_RTNEURAL=ON`) on 3b+ due to the limited memory available.
 The non-optimized version took 2hrs to build!
 If you have a Cortex A53-based board with 2GB+ RAM, please try building HoopiPi and sharing the package.